 This is the first work to show that enforcement of privacy policies based on recognition of individuals is feasible in real time on streamed video.
 We present OpenFace, an open-source face recognizer whose accuracy approaches that of the best available proprietary recognizers.
-We show that we can combine OpenFace with face tracking to maintain high accuracy yet achieve full frame rate speeds.
-We describe a privacy mediator that is fast, accurate, and can reverse denaturing in a principled and secure way to accommodate policy exceptions.
-Finally, we show how to put these elements together into a scalable privacy-aware IoT architecture that enables live video analytics across a large number of cameras.
+We show that we can combine OpenFace with face tracking to maintain high accuracy yet achieve full-frame rate speeds.
+We describe a privacy mediator that is fast, is accurate, and can reverse denaturing in a principled and secure way to accommodate policy exceptions.
+Finally, we show how to put these elements together into a scalable privacy-aware IoT architecture that enables live video analytics across a large number of cameras, and how the system can be used in the context of a marketplace for live video analytics.

 Real-time information from cameras has the potential to greatly benefit society, but the rapid proliferation of video cameras in public spaces raises very real privacy concerns.
 Implementing systems that empower individuals to take charge of their privacy will facilitate the acceptance of widespread cameras and real-time video analytics.
-The denaturing mechanism presented here takes a first step towards this goal.
+The denaturing mechanism presented here takes a first step toward this goal.
 Although our focus has been on face recognition, our work can be easily generalized to other objects.
 Beyond video, the broad principles and implementation strategies developed here are also relevant to any IoT sensing modality with a high data rate.